BenjaminSchwenker/tbsw/README.md

 as possible.
 The installation of the framework is covered in INSTALL.

-# For the impatient reader: The text below is a step by step instruction how to run the code on raw data.
+# For the impatient reader: The text below is a step by step instruction how to run the code on raw data

 After installation, the root directory of tbsw contains a 'workspace' folder.
 The first step to analyse data from a new beam test